picandocodigo/List-Category-Posts/README.md

 # Development

-A Vagrantfile is included to set up a box for WordPress development.
+A Vagrantfile is provided to set up a box for WordPress development.
 You need [Vagrant](http://www.vagrantup.com/) installed on your computer.